 6 Hot Ways to Wear Faux Fur

 When it comes to winter we instantly think of cashmere socks and blankets and snuggling up in front of the fireplace wearing sumptuous fabrics and faux furs.
-Fur has always been a popular choice for the cooler months, and here’s how to get the look –minus the cruelty– this winter:
+Fur has always been a popular choice for the cooler months, but real-looking fur is on the out (after all, no one wants to be mistaken for heartless!), and obviously faux-looking fur is in.
+Here’s how to get the look –minus the cruelty– this winter:

 A faux fur vest